peidevs/Event_Resources/Checklist.md

 * announce/tweet MeetUp (this can be done sooner if things are set)
 * ask speakers how they would like to be introduced / bio
 * update [monthly outline](https://github.com/peidevs/Event_Resources/blob/master/MeetUps.md) with speakers, sponsors, announcements, etc. We use this as a slide before Speaker #1.
+    * It is wise to ask for announcements in the `#general` channel on Slack (or Twitter?) to ensure that we get everything.
 * update the [human-readable log](https://github.com/peidevs/Event_Resources/blob/master/MeetUps.md)

 #### 1-2 days prior to event